Parmesan Chicken with Artichoke Hearts

 - Preheat oven to 375°.
 Place chicken in a 15x10x1-in. baking pan coated with cooking spray; drizzle with 1-1/2 teaspoons oil.
 In a small bowl, mix rosemary, thyme and pepper; sprinkle half over chicken.

-- In a large bowl, combine artichoke hearts, onion, wine, garlic and the remaining oil and herb mixture; toss to coat.
+- In a large bowl, combine artichoke hearts, onion, wine, garlic, remaining oil and remaining herb mixture; toss to coat.
 Arrange around chicken.
 Sprinkle chicken with cheese; top with lemon slices.

 - Roast 20-25 minutes or until a thermometer inserted in chicken reads 165°.
 Sprinkle with green onions.